Kong/docs.konghq.com/app/gateway/2.6.x/developer-portal/theme-customization/emails.md

 ## Editing Email Templates

 The default email templates will be automatically loaded into the Kong Developer Portal's file system when the Dev Portal is activated.
 These templates can now be edited in Kong Manager via the **Portal Editor** or via the **Portal CLI** tool.
-**Note:** If you are using a Dev Portal initiated in a Kong Enterprise version prior to 1.3.0.1, you will need to manually load the email templates into the file system.
+**Note:** If you are using a Dev Portal initiated in a {{site.base_gateway}} version prior to 1.3.0.1, you will need to manually load the email templates into the file system.
 Follow the steps in [Loading Email Templates on Existing Dev Portals](#loading-email-templates-on-existing-dev-portals).

 ### Editing via the Portal Editor